-Sleep terrors, or night terrors, are a parasomnia condition in which the subject reacts to a foreboding sense of fear or terror by screaming, thrashing around or crying.
+Night terrors, or sleep terrors, are a parasomnia condition in which the subject reacts to a foreboding sense of fear or terror by screaming, thrashing around or crying.
 They may also get out of bed and walk or run around, and adults are at a risk of performing violent acts during this time.
-The subject is still in a sleep like state during this outburst and cannot be awoken without some difficulty.
+The subject is still in a sleep like state during night terrors outbursts and cannot be awoken without some difficulty.

 The episode can last as long as 20 minutes, after which the subject will either go directly back to REM or deep sleep without ever leaving their sleeping state, or may wake up to extreme confusion.
 People waking up from a sleep terror may experience amnesia for a short duration following the episode, in which they cannot recall their name, location, or any other distinguishing features of themselves.
 This usually passes within a couple of minutes.

 Night Terrors Are Not The Same As Nightmares

 Night terrors (sleep terrors) are often associated with, or definitively considered a nightmare, though they are in fact quite different.
 Nightmares occur in the REM stage of sleep, and are traditional dreams from which the person experiencing them may recall imagery, sound and/or feelings.
 Typical nightmares include being chased by someone or something, falling for an inordinate amount of time, or things that the person finds particularly disturbing or frightful that are often rooted in their sub conscious.